-Staff should only discuss concerns with the designated safeguarding lead, head teacher, head of education or Directors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the designated safeguarding lead, head teacher Director of Education or Directors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.